Donate

 Angelina Chioko, minefield supervisor, Zimbabwe

-Childcare and related expenses are one of the major obstacles for many women, so we have taken several steps to provide support:
+Childcare and related expenses are one of the major obstacles to women’s meaningful participation in mine action.
+We've taken several steps to provide support for mothers who work for HALO:

 • Childcare stipends so mothers with young children have the opportunity to return to work

-• The provision of baby boxes for new mothers, including essentials such as formula, baby clothes, nappies, blankets and hygiene supplies
+• The provision of baby boxes for new mothers, including essentials such as, baby clothes, mosquito nets, nappies, blankets and hygiene supplies

 • School supplies boxes with uniform, school bag, stationery supplies and oral hygiene essentials